victorzs78/victorzs78.github.io/index.md

 #### Project 2: Algorithms and Data Structures

-This project is a vacation destination slide show that was written in Java.
-It displays my knowledge of Object Oriented Programming, along with the implementation of design aspects.
+This project is a Text Based Game.

 <center>
   <a href="https://github.com/victorzs78/victorzs78.github.io/new/main" title="Click me to view the artifact report">